Email strategies must recognize users are now constantly moving between devices.

 1. Provide a better user experience across channels

-When your customers click through from a mobile email do they get to a mobile optimised landing page to continue their journey?
+When your customers click through from a mobile email do they get to a mobile optimized landing page to continue their journey?
 The expectation from the customer is just there, but are you meeting it?

 In November 2014, Google announced that it was going to start tagging websites that featured mobile friendly content.
 A year later it stated they will use of mobile-friendliness as a ranking signal.